Home » Blog » Microsoft Security – Insights and Best Practices

 Get control over your guests with External User Manager

 Phishing emails are a primary method for cybercriminals to compromise accounts and systems.
 Such emails often contain malicious links or attachments that, when clicked, can install malware or capture sensitive information.
-Microsoft offers tools like anti-phishing protection and Safe Links to help identify and block these threats.
-Safe Links scans URLs in emails and documents to check for malicious links, protecting users even after the email has been delivered.
+Microsoft offers tools such as:

 If a guest user receives a phishing email and clicks on the link, they may not only expose their own account or device to hackers, but also compromise the security of your organization!

-For example, a phishing link may ask the guest user to grant access to their Microsoft account, or to share sensitive information or files with the attacker.
-In such a case, the guest user may enable the attacker to access your organization’s data or systems.
+In such a case, the guest user may grant the attacker access to your organization’s data or systems.

 How to prevent phishing attacks on guest users?

-Once a collaboration project has been concluded, external partners or consultants should no longer have access to your tenant, in order to protect your data and your environment.
+Once a collaboration project has been concluded, external partners or consultants should no longer have access to your tenant.
+Otherwise, this can result in:

 Here is a guideline on how to secure your environment when working with external guests.

-Implement access reviews in Entra / Azure AD to periodically check and confirm whether guest users still need access.
-This helps ensure that permissions are up-to-date and necessary for current collaborations.
+Implement access reviews in Entra/Azure AD to regularly check and confirm whether guest users still need access.

 Train administrators and users on best practices for managing guest access, including how to revoke access when it is no longer needed.